instructure/instructure-ui/rfcs/DragDropContext/README.md

 backend.
-- It may be difficult to use some components with `DragDropContext`, particularly those that require specific children, such as a `List` that requires only `ListItem`s as immediate children.
+- It may be difficult to use some components with `DragDropContext`, particularly those that require specific children, such as a `List` that requires only `List.Item`s as immediate children.
 However, we expect new components to be purpose built for draggable use cases, so this likely won't be an issue.